-Under the terms of the senior preferred stock purchase agreement, dividend payments do not offset prior Treasury draws, and we are not permitted to pay down draws we have made under the agreement except in limited circumstances.
-Accordingly, the current aggregate liquidation preference of the senior preferred stock is \$117.1 billion, due to the initial \$1.0 billion liquidation preference of the senior preferred stock (for which we did not receive cash proceeds) and the \$116.1 billion we have drawn from Treasury.

-While we had a positive net worth as of June 30, 2016, in some future periods we could have a net worth deficit particularly as our capital reserve amount approaches or reaches zero.
-If that were to occur, we would be required to obtain funding from Treasury under the commitment to avoid being placed into receivership.
-As of the date of this prospectus, the maximum amount of remaining available funding under the commitment is \$117.6 billion.
-If we were to draw additional funds from Treasury under the commitment in a future period, the amount of remaining available funding would be reduced by the amount of our draw.
+Under the terms of the senior preferred stock purchase agreement, dividend payments do not offset prior Treasury draws under the commitment, and we are not permitted to pay down draws we have made under the agreement except in limited circumstances.
+After receiving the additional funds from Treasury to eliminate our net worth deficit as of December 31, 2017, the maximum amount of the commitment is \$113.9 billion.
+If we were to draw additional funds from Treasury under the senior preferred stock purchase agreement in respect of a future period, the amount of remaining funding under the commitment would be reduced by the amount of our draw.